wangyoucao577/modern-cpp/misc/error_code/README.md

     - generally when we do `a == b`, in intuitive `a` and `b` have same type and same value, but they're not.
     - it'll very confuse if we print both `std::error_code` and `std::error_condition` into log.

+### Ideas for a good error code design in modern `C++`
+`std::error_code` is designed for `C++` standard library, which may have a lot of complex requirments to make it so complex like this.
+When we need a error code design for our own library/application, there could be some ideas can help us to get a simpler but sufficient design.

+- follow the convention that `0` always means `OK/Success`
+- use `int` to store error code
+- each error code has a corrsponding string message for better logging
+- make error code consistent(a `int` code only has one meaning)
+- distinguish subsystem by use different code segment since we possible to pre-define the segments(e.g. `1000~1999` indicate A subsystem, `2000~2999` indicate B subsystem, etc.)
+- simplify error handling for caller
+  - provide methods for caller maybe a good way, e.g. [rocksdb/status.h](https://github.com/facebook/rocksdb/blob/master/include/rocksdb/status.h), [leveldb/status.h](https://github.com/google/leveldb/blob/master/include/leveldb/status.h)

 ### Remain questions

 - you can teach a new error condition to recognize existing error codes, but also you can teach a new error code to be recognized by existing error conditions